mendix/docs/content/refguide/string-function-calls.md

     * Type: string
 * The regular expression to match
     * Type: string
-* The replacement value (literal, which means it does not support backreference or captures)
+* The string to be substituted for the first match (this does not support backreferences, substitutions, or captures)
     * Type: string

 {{% alert type="warning" %}}